 Preventive medicine stops diseases before they start, catches them early, and reduces their impact.
-Learn how it works, its three levels, and how it connects to longevity medicine.
+Learn how it works, its four levels, and how it connects to longevity medicine.

 Preventive medicine is the branch of medicine focused on stopping diseases before they start, catching them early when they do appear, and reducing their impact when already present.
 Instead of waiting for illness to strike and then reacting, preventive medicine flips the script: measure, identify risks, and act while there is still time.